How to Improve Your Diet for Optimal Health and Weight

-Evidently discovering refined grains present health problems, the Department of Health and Human Services and the Department of Agriculture prepared a new Dietary Guidelines for Americans in 2005, specifically stating that whole grains were an important part of the diet.
-They updated the guideline in 2015, and whole grains are still front and center, with a recommendation that Americans eat 3-5 servings of whole grains per day.
+Evidently discovering refined grains present health problems, the Department of Health and Human Services and the Department of Agriculture prepared new Dietary Guidelines for Americans in 2005, specifically stating that whole grains were an important part of the diet.
+They updated the guideline in 2015, and whole grains are still front and center, with a recommendation that Americans eat 3-5 servings per day.

 The truth is that whole grains are not a SANE food to eat.
 They do not fill you up calorie for calorie when compared to non-starchy vegetables and protein.
 They make blood sugar levels skyrocket, which can lead to obesity and type 2 diabetes.
 They do not contain as many nutrients calorie for calorie compared to non-starchy vegetables and protein.
 And you’ll get way more fiber by eating non-starchy vegetables than by eating whole grains.

 As previously discussed, ultra-processed foods contain dangerous chemicals and added sugars that damage your health.
-Eating them in moderation is also difficult or impossible to do because many of them have been created specifically to induce cravings, causing you to eat more of that food.
+Though it’s okay to eat them in moderation, that’s difficult to do because many of them have been created specifically to induce cravings, causing you to eat more of that food.
 The best way to improve your diet for optimal health is to avoid eating ultra-processed foods as much as possible.

 This piece of incorrect advice starting in the 1970s persuaded people to cut almost all fat out of their diets, which automatically meant they had to eat a high-carb diet because there wasn’t much of a choice.
 Protein and fat go together.
 And they had a lot of low-fat choices from which to choose.